qaohv/simple-local-transcriber/README.md

 <details>
     <summary>slt extract-audio "path-to-audio" </summary>

-    Command to transcribe audio and print text to standart output.
+    Command to transcribe audio and print text to standard output.

     Example:
     ```
     slt ru-transcribe downloaded_video.wav
     ```

-    As result transcribtion in following format will be printed in console:
+    As result, transcription in following format will be printed in console:

     [timestamp_start1 - timestamp_finish1]: some text 1
     [timestamp_start2 - timestamp_finish2]: some text 2